Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 • any other mitigating, aggravating, or compelling circumstances to reach a just and appropriate resolution in each case.

 All similarly situated Responding Parties must be treated equitably when applying these factors.
-The Decision-maker may also review any written impact statements submitted by the Reporting Party or the Responding Party when determining sanctions.
+The Decision-Maker may also review any written impact statements submitted by the Reporting Party or the Responding Party when determining sanctions.

 b.
 Range of Sanctions

-Expulsion, permanent suspension, suspension for a definite or indefinite period, and probation will be noted on a student’s transcript while the sanction is in effect.
+Expulsion, permanent suspension, disciplinary suspension , and disciplinary probation will be noted on a student’s transcript while the sanction is in effect.

 Absent the imposition of an interim suspension by the appropriate campus unit, the imposition of a sanction will be deferred pending the conclusion of any appeal.
 Supportive Measures in effect for the parties will continue pending the conclusion of any appeal, as appropriate.